commercetools/ui-kit/.changeset/serious-grapes-listen.md

 '@commercetools-uikit/select-utils': minor
 ---

-Apply the new tag styles in the selection input multi value tags
+Apply the new tag styles in the select input multi value tags